lquixada/boggle/README.md

 ## Features

 * Cross-browser (latest Firefox/Chrome and IE10)
+* Responsive layout (from mobile to desktop)
 * Cross-platform (works on server, browsers, mobiles and desktops)
-* Responsive layout (from mobile to desktop)
+* Serverless
 * Secure connection with HTTPS
-* Custom domain: www.bogglejs.com
-* Cache management with Service Worker (still ongoing)

 ## Installation